 DAMN IT, JEFF!
 I THOUGHT THIS BLOG WAS ABOUT LACTATE THRESHOLD?!?
 Relax, relax.
 It is, I promise. ……Those are just the meat sweats getting to you.

 When we accelerate from slow running to FAST running, there is a point when our legs start to feel like they are on fire!
 They get that heavy, leaden feeling, locking up hurt.
 Think about running an all out 400; the last 100m of that is hell.
 You might as well not have knees because you are in all out shuffle mode.
 That feeling is due to lactic acid (or the consequences of lactic acid).
 All right, so have you seen a trend here?
 When we run fast we use white meat; concurrently, when we run fast we generate lactic acid.
-Thus, dark meat is probably the source of this nasty lactic.
+Thus, white meat is probably the source of this nasty lactic.